Convicted Trump ally Stone loses bid to delay sentencing

 In an interview, he said he would not be bullied, but that the president's tweets made it impossible for him to do his job.

 In a letter published Monday, more than two thousand former Justice Department officials criticized Barr and said his actions "require Mr. Barr to resign."
-And Trump continued to fire off attacks in the Stone case, targeting the federal judge, the prosecutors, and members of the jury.
+Trump on Tuesday stood by Barr.

-On Tuesday, Trump went further, calling for all criminal charges stemming from Special Counsel Robert Mueller's investigation into Russian election interference to be dropped.
+(SOUNDBITE) (English) U.S. PRESIDENT DONALD TRUMP, SAYING: "I have total confidence in my attorney general."
+And the president again attacked former special counsel Robert Mueller, who charged numerous Trump associates with crimes ranging from tax fraud to concealing their work for foreign governments.

-He tweeted, "Everything having to do with this fraudulent investigation is badly tainted and, in my opinion, should be thrown out."
-Mueller's investigation resulted in criminal charges against at least five Trump associates, none of which have been challenged as fraudulent.
+(SOUNDBITE) (English) U.S. PRESIDENT DONALD TRUMP, SAYING: "So the whole Mueller thing to me is a scam."
+The comments come the same day Trump pardoned or commuted the sentences of a slew of individuals convicted of white collar crimes, corruption, or bribery, including former Illinois Governor Rod Blagojevich, financier Michael Milken, and former New York City Police Commissioner Bernie Kerik.